vaeryn-uk/single-executor/README.md

 The other components in this repo are present to facilitate development and demonstration of the core `watchdog` component.
 These are:
-* `demoserver` - a simple HTTP application that displays info of the system state
+* `dashboard` - a simple HTTP application that displays info of the system state
 * `chain` - a node which emulates an external system/node (such as a blockchain).
   This simply listen for incoming signatures and records them.
 The signing history can be seen in JSON via an HTTP call.